Creepin on ah Come Up

-Creepin on ah Come Up is the debut EP by American hip hop group Bone Thugs-N-Harmony.
+Creepin on ah Come Up is the debut EP by American hip hop group Bone Thugs-n-Harmony.
 The album was released on June 21, 1994, on Ruthless Records.
 In 1998, the album was selected as one of The Source's 100 Best Rap Albums.

 History

+Bone Thugs-n-Harmony released their first album, Faces of Death (1993), under the name B.O.N.E.
+Enterpri$e.
+After the group was noticed by Eazy-E, he signed the group to Ruthless Records and suggested the name Thugs-N-Harmony after a song of the same name by the group, and they eventually agreed on the name Bone Thugs-n-Harmony.

+Music and lyrics

-Bone Thugs-n-Harmony's first album includes the singles "Thuggish Ruggish Bone" and "Foe tha Love of $".
-Features on the album include vocalist Shatasha Williams and their mentor and executive producer Eazy-E. The first two lines of "Intro" are backwards.
+Bone Thugs-n-Harmony's first extended play includes the singles "Thuggish Ruggish Bone" and "Foe tha Love of $".
+Features on the album include vocalist Shatasha Williams and their mentor and executive producer Eazy-E. This EP is also notable for being the only project Bone Thugs-n-Harmony would release during Eazy-E’s lifetime.
+The first two lines of "Intro" are backwards.
 Played forward are "Heaven in art which Father our, Our Father which art in Heaven" Tracks 3, 4 and 6 have listed, "Keenu Songs" which is "U-Neek" spelled backwards.
-In The Source (8-97) article "Crossroads To Riches" Bone states that they changed their name to Bone Thugs-n-Harmony because they had a song called "Thugs-N-Harmony".

 Parts of "Foe tha Love of $" (including Jewell's backing vocals) are recycled from the Yomo & Maulkie track "For the Love of Money", from their 1991 album Are U Xperienced?.
 The closing track on Creepin on ah Come Up, "Moe Cheese", is actually the same instrumental track from Are U Xperienced?, also titled "For the Love of Money".